TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    The following sub-properties are available and have :ref:`stdwrap` functionality:

-   -  :ts:`path`:
+   :ts:`path`
       Path to the icon set.
       Default is :file:`typo3/sysext/frontend/Resources/Public/Icons/FileIcons/`.

+   :ts:`ext`
-   -  :ts:`ext`: File extension of icons.
+      File extension of icons.
 Default is :file:`.gif`.

+   :ts:`widthAttribute`
-   -  :ts:`widthAttribute`: Width of the icons in pixels.
+      Width of the icons in pixels.
 Default: 18

+   :ts:`heightAttribute`
-   -  :ts:`heightAttribute` Height of the icons in pixels.
+      Height of the icons in pixels.
 Default: 16